fistfulofhummus/Demolitron_C2/README.md

 ## Notes:
 The project is under "active" development.
 I am just a monkey with a keyboard.
 I am working on this when I have the time and learning as I go.
+The first time you build an implant could take some time while go fetches any required packages and dependancies.
 There is also a theoretical hardlimit to how many agents you can have deployed since it relys on IDs generated.
 If the cap is reached (realistically it shouldn't) the server will get stuck in infinite loop trying to generate a unique ID for the implant.
 This can be solved by trying to enumerate the host and get the host id as well and have it stored in the session struct and using hostname + id as the true unique identifier.